Communication

 Use when: a peer or cross-functional partner is asking you to take on something your manager hasn’t authorized.

-Why it works: it surfaces the real decision-maker without you having to play bad cop.
-You’re not refusing them; you’re telling them where the authorization lives.
+Why it works: surfaces the real decision-maker without you playing bad cop.
+You’re telling them where the authorization lives.

 What happens next: three out of four times, the peer decides the ask isn’t important enough to escalate.
 The fourth time, your manager weighs in, and you get a clean yes or no with official backing.